Duma arson attack: Arson attack

 It emerged in investigations that the attack had apparently been planned in a cave called the "Red House" built from a previously existing Palestinian structure, on a site that was then turned into an Israeli outpost called Yishuv HaDaat.
 According to Rabbis for Human Rights, the state still plans to legalize this same outpost, though it was stolen through threats and violence from its Palestinian owners.

 On 31 July 2015, two family homes in Duma, a Palestinian village in the West Bank, were firebombed by masked attackers.
 According to all reports, the first house was empty and they then went to a second house, where 18-month-old Ali Sa'ad Dawabsheh was burnt to death; his parents and 4-year-old brother were critically injured and rushed to Israeli hospitals, the father died of his burns several days later.
 Five weeks later, the mother, Reham Dawabsheh, died of her injuries.

 According to local accounts, the family had returned home from a visit with relatives at around 1:30 AM, and sometime after they went to bed, between 2:00 and 4:00 AM, two masked assailants smashed windows and threw Molotov cocktails into the sleeping quarters.
 The IDF stated that windows had been smashed before the firebombs were lobbed in.
 Another report states that the house itself was doused and set alight.
 Neighbors stated that both parents emerged from their home enveloped in flames, and that two masked men were observed fleeing the scene.
-The news venue Haaretz, however, reported that the torched houses were in the middle of the town, such that it would not have been easy for outside intruders to "make a getaway."
+The newspaper Haaretz, however, reported that the torched houses were in the middle of the town, such that it would not have been easy for outside intruders to "make a getaway."

 The family's neighbor Ibrahim Dawabsheh, a construction worker in the Shilo settlement, reported that he heard his neighbours' screams, and on running to the site, saw two men standing over Reham and Saad's burning bodies.
 They followed him when he retreated, until he was joined by his brother.
 The mother, Riham (27), herself engulfed by flames, according to her brother-in-law, grabbed a blanket in which she thought her youngest child was sleeping, and fled outside only to realize the child was not in the blanket.
 She had third degree burns over 90% of her body, and died on 6 September 2015.
 According to one report, the father, Sa'ad, managed to carry their son Ahmed, age 4, outside, while sustaining burns over 80% of his body.
 Another version reported that Ahmad was rescued by their neighbor, Ibrahim Dawabsheh.
 After undergoing treatment at the Soroka Medical Center in Be'er Sheva, Sa'ad Dawabsheh died of his wounds on 8 August.

 Ahmad, who survived, suffered serious burns over 60% of his body.